inventree/InvenTree/docs/docs/start/config.md

 **X-Forwarded-Port**

-InvenTree provides support for the [X-Forwarded-Port](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Port) header, which can be used to determine if the incoming request is using a forwarded port.
+InvenTree provides support for the `X-Forwarded-Port` header, which can be used to determine if the incoming request is using a forwarded port.
 If you are running InvenTree behind a proxy which forwards port information, you should ensure that the `INVENTREE_USE_X_FORWARDED_PORT` setting is enabled.

+Note: This header is overridden by the `X-Forwarded-Host` header.

 You can also refer to the [Django documentation]({% include "django.html" %}/ref/settings/#use-x-forwarded-port) for more information on this header.